fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle After a successful payment, can I generate payment again for the same order ID?
+:::AccordionTitle After a successful payment, can I pay for the same order ID again?

 ::::AccordionContent